-- ATM operator fee – “Also known as the surcharge, this is the fee charged by the ATM owner to a non-customer using the ATM,” says Greg McBride, CFA, Bankrate chief financial analyst.
-ATM owners could be a different bank, a business unrelated to banking or even an individual investor looking to make passive income.
+- ATM operator fee.
+Also known as the surcharge, an operator fee is charged by the ATM owner to noncustomers using its ATMs.
+ATM owners could be a different bank, a business unrelated to banking or even an individual investor looking to earn passive income.

 Average bank ATM fees

-Fees have certainly climbed over time.
+ATM fees continue to climb.
 In 1998, when Bankrate first began tracking ATM fees, the average total ATM fee was $1.97.